-“The letter was dated tomorrow.”
+“The letter is dated tomorrow.”
 I said, standing up from my writing desk and turning over the letter.
-“That’s… pretty weird, actually.”
+“That’s...”
+I struggled to think of a better word than weird.

 “So someone miswrote a date, Dy.
 Any other cases of the century you need me to solve?”
 My brother was curled up in his armchair, in the midst of assembling a 3D chess set.
 There was a feline grace in the way he arranged the pieces, and in the way his gray eyes shone when delivering each one to its place of honor.
 The pieces themselves looked gorgeous, I’ll grant you, carved from a mineral that sparkled with countless colors as he held them to the light.